futureofcoding/futureofcoding.org/drafts/frp.md

 ![image](https://user-images.githubusercontent.com/2288939/42889193-d288f63a-8a77-11e8-94f0-a4a32333f9d2.png)

-One challange in particular will be visualizing cyclic dependencies.
+One challenge in particular will be visualizing cyclic dependencies.
 This may require learning from M. C. Escher.

 Eventually, it would be ideal if one could edit the streams from the visual representation directly.

 ### 7.2.
 JavaScript-based

-It order to be a true alternative to the Elm Architecture in the broader JavaScript comunity, a competing model must be possible within JavaScript, without requiring ghcjs compilation.
-In theory, it is possible to create a cyclic an event propagation graph (to copy Reflex's implementation) in JavaScript, but JavaScript's semantics are quite different from pure functional programming so it may not have a natural feel.
+It order to be a true alternative to the Elm Architecture in the broader JavaScript community, a competing model must be possible within JavaScript, without requiring ghcjs compilation.
+In theory, it is possible to create a cyclic an event propagation network (to copy Reflex's implementation) in JavaScript, but JavaScript's semantics are quite different from pure functional programming so it may not have a natural feel.
 The [CycleJS library](https://cycle.js.org/) allows for higher-order and even [semi-cyclic streams](https://github.com/staltz/xstream#-imitatetarget), so maybe it won't be so difficult.

 ### 7.3.
 Elm Static Analysis